BlipMonitor/backend-apis/README.md

 ## Authentication

-This project uses Auth0 for authentication.
+This project uses Clerk for authentication.
 To require authentication for certain routes, use the `auth` middleware.

 ```typescript
 import express from 'express';